Portuguese: Translation & GMP interpreting

 There are several dialects and language variants in Portuguese as well.
 While Brazilian Portuguese only slightly differs from European Portuguese, it does have a different grammatical structure and vocabulary.
 The differences can be compared to those between British and American English.
 However, the particularities in each case must be known to the specialist Portuguese translator or interpreter to guarantee the optimal translation and interpreting.
 If you entrust AP Fachübersetzungen with your Portuguese translation or interpreting job, you can be sure that we will find the suitable language mediator for you since experience, competence and reliability are our top priority.

 Smooth communication is a top priority, especially when dealing with authorities or other important appointments, and this depends to a large extent on the specialist interpreter.
 In order to avoid unnecessary problems and misunderstandings, we at AP Fachübersetzungen exclusively employ competent Portuguese translators and interpreters who have many years of experience and impeccable references.
 Our strict quality management sets high standards and guarantees the impeccable quality of our services.
-At AP Fachübersetzungen, your translation and interpreting projects are always in best hands.
-Whether you need a consecutive, simultaneous, interview or conference interpreter or a specialist translator for Portuguese, you can always rely on our interpreting and translation agency.
+At AP Fachübersetzungen, your translation and interpreting projects are in the best hands.
+Whether you need a consecutive, simultaneous, liaison or conference interpreter or a specialist translator for Portuguese, you can always rely on our interpreting and translation agency.

-Countries where Portuguese is spoken
+Countries where Portuguese is spoken:

 - Equatorial Guinea